 Business Adminsitration, 1983

-I am president of North American pharmaceuticals for GlaxoSmithKline, one of the world’s leading research-based pharmaceutical and healthcare companies.
+I served as president of North American pharmaceuticals for GlaxoSmithKline, one of the world’s leading research-based pharmaceutical and healthcare companies.
 Prior to joining GSK, I had spent 26 years at Eli Lilly, where I began as a sales representative and worked my way up to the president of U.S. operations.

 In 2008, I was appointed by President George W. Bush to the President's Commission on White House Fellowships.
 The White House Fellowships are America's most prestigious program for leadership and public service.
 It was an honor to be selected by the President to serve our country and to help prepare our nation's aspiring public service leaders.